 The natural landforms in these states make them attractive tourist destinations for those interested in spending time outdoors.
 If you do end up visiting the Pacific Northwest, be sure to pack for the season.
-These states have mild seasons with colder temperatures and larger amounts of snow possible at greater altitudes of the mountains.
+These states have mild seasons with colder temperatures and larger amounts of snow possible at greater mountains’ altitudes.

-Professional sports teams are few and far between in these areas, with major league sporting teams being non-existent.
-For those looking to experience or watch sports and outdoor activities, there are plenty of ski resorts, hiking trails, fishing ponds, and places to horseback, cycle, or golf.
+Professional sports teams are few and far between these areas, with major league sporting teams being non-existent.
+There are plenty of ski resorts, hiking trails, fishing ponds, and places to horseback, cycle, or golf for those looking to experience or watch sports and outdoor activities.

-Historically, miners visited Montana and Wyoming in search of diamonds, gold, silver, and other precious gemstones.
+Historically, miners visited Montana and Wyoming, searching for diamonds, gold, silver, and other precious gemstones.
 If you plan to visit either state, you may consider picking up a souvenir made of one of these elements or stones.